Blackprint/Blackprint/.github/CONTRIBUTING.md

 ---

 ### What Contribution Do We Accept?
+Any well-intentioned contribution is welcomed, for the example:
 1. Bug fixes
 2. New feature (please create issue with the use case to be reviewed first)
 3. Improve documentation or guidelines
+4. Financial contribution
+5. Promote and spread the words about Blackprint
+6. Joining the community and help other people

 ---